brassica-collective/handbook/content/handbook/Participation/01_voyagers.md

 Depending on changing circumstances, Voyagers can opt-in for periods of time with additional responsibilities as part of one or more Crew and/or explicitly opt-out of decision-making responsibilities for short-periods of time (e.g., to rest and support more sustainable long-term participation).

-A minimum expectation for Voyagers is that they engage when prompted by [Crew](/handbook/participation/crew/).
+A minimum expectation for Voyagers is that they engage when prompted by [Crew](/handbook/participation/crew/), abide by our collective agreements, and contribute to our [group processes](/handbook/interim_processes)